ga-wdi-lessons/sql-intro/sql_relationships.md

 ![one_to_many](images/one_to_many.png)

 ## Bonus: Joins

-To SELECT information on two or more tables at ones, we can use a JOIN clause.
+To `SELECT` information on two or more tables at ones, we can use a `JOIN` clause.
 This will produce rows that contain information from both tables.
-When JOINing two or more tables, we have to tell the database how to 'match up' the rows.
+When joining two or more tables, we have to tell the database how to match up the rows.
 (e.g. to make sure the author information is correct for each book).

-This is done using the ON clause, which specifies which properties to match.
+This is done using the `ON` clause, which specifies which properties to match.

 ### Writing SQL JOINS